 Finland cannot transfer the burden of its own shortage of labour to other countries.
 The basic public services in the countries of origin must not be eroded, nor shall the education system be distorted to produce professionals for the needs of other countries.

-FIPSU calls for sufficient resources for the supervision of compliance with the employment terms of foreign employees.
+FIPSU calls for sufficient resources for the supervision of compliance with foreign employees’ terms and conditions of employment.
 More severe sanctions must be imposed for the exploitation of employees, extortion-type work discrimination and human trafficking.

 The ethical principles stress language proficiency and the employer’s responsibility in language training.
 For employees who cannot work directly in the tasks for which they have been trained, a training route must be created in order to guarantee a similar level of competence according to Finnish training, sufficient language skills as well as employment as quickly as possible in the tasks for which the training was provided.